Left Navigation

 Multi-stakeholder Consultations

 India has supported for multi-stakeholder model of Internet Governance Mechanisms, which would involve all stakeholders and help to preserve the character of the Internet as a unified, dynamic engine for innovation, and which encourage equity and inclusion.
-A series of multi-stakeholder consultations/ roundtable meetings are organized by Ministry of Electronics & Information Technology.
+A series of multi-stakeholder consultations/ roundtable meetings are organized by the Ministry of Electronics & Information Technology.
 This Multi-stakeholder Consultation is open to all stakeholders.
 Any interested stakeholder may participate in such consultation.

 Awareness

-Awareness about the criticality of Universal Acceptance and the technical solutions being developed are being done among Government, Internet businesses, developers and start-up community.
+Awareness about the criticality of Universal Acceptance and the technical solutions being developed are being done among the Government, Internet businesses, developers and start-up community.
 Universal Acceptance (UA) is a technical feature by which it can be ensured that all valid domain names and email addresses, regardless of script, language, or character length can be equally used by all Internet-enabled applications, devices, and systems.
 The Hindi (language) / Regional language URLs are being created for Central Ministries, States/ UT Government websites.
 Kindly visit to the website https://bhashanet.in/ or https://भाषानेट.भारत/

 The Research, Development and awareness projects that are being undertaken by the Internet Governance Division, MeitY are as follows:

-1. “IG-SIM- Internet Governance – Structured Implementation Module” implemented by Centre for Development of Advanced Computing (C-DAC), Delhi.The project envisages providing technical and policy support to conduct of research, training, workshops and preparation of white paper, technology reports on various Internet Governance Policy and Technology related issues.
-This will include providing on-going implementation support to IG related activities of the Government of India, Ministry of Electronics and Information Technology (MeitY), review the global Internet policy and Technology landscape and provide assistance w.r.t. structured implementation on matters related to Internet Governance taking into account rapid technical developments and dynamically changing needs.
+1. “Internet Governance – Structured Implementation Module (IG-SIM) – Phase-II” Implemented by Centre for Development of Advanced Computing (C-DAC), New Delhi: The project envisages to provide technical and policy support to conduct Research, Training, Workshops and preparation of position papers, technology reports etc. on various Internet Governance Technology and Policy related issues.
+IG-SIM would take forward the work of reviewing the global Internet policy & Technology landscape and provide assistance w.r.t structured implementation on matters related to Internet Governance (IG) taking into account of rapid technical developments and dynamically changing needs.